derrickhod57-cmyk/DHFTHLoaf/README.md

 Change day of week to the day of your meeting

-Change time of day to the hour you want the reminder to go out.
+Change time of day to the hour you want the reminder to go out. (**note: The trigger will go out based on the value of the hour you choose.
+Be aware that it is in respect to the timezone shown at the bottom.
+For example if it says GMT-8 then thats probably PST.)

 Click Save

-**note: Time of day is dependent on the timezone.
-To check the timezome of your script, go to.
-Project Settings and change it.

 ### Linked Sheet
+Go to your Form and click on the "Responses" Tab.
+Click on "View in Sheets".
+If it hasn't been created it will ask you to create.

+When `LoafServiceRemindEmailForMembersAndGuests` is called, the email will contain a link to that spreadsheet, but only to members.
+The guests wouldn't get it.

+When `SeedServiceRemindEmailForGuestSeeds` is called, the email will contain the link to that spreadshet, but only to the primary contact email.
+Everyonesle wouldn't get it.

+### Debug run
+At the top of the editor, click the dropdown and select, `sendReminderEmails`.
+If that option isn't there, you may need to save first.

+Then click run.
+If this is the first time, you will need to grant permissions.
+A window will open up.
+Click on "unsafe" or "Advanced" link.
+It will show you what permissions it needs to run.
+Select all of them then continue.

+If everything went as planned, your club should have gotten a nice email reminder about the upcoming meeting!